hogwild/ICS-WEEK8/README.md

 # ICS-WEEK8
+## inclassExercise: the in-class exercise
-## The start code for unit project 1, week 8
+## up1: the start code for unit project 1

 You can clone it to your local desktop by input the following command in the terminal: